-Farmers in the Gstaad holiday region celebrate a number of traditional Alpine festivities during the summer.
+Farmers in the Destination Gstaad celebrate a number of traditional Alpine festivities during the summer.
 These festivities epitomise Alpine life as it really is, offering visitors the opportunity to enjoy an unforgettable experience.
 Three highlights you shouldn't miss.

 In July and August the farmers of the Saanenland celebrate their traditional Alpine festival, "Suufsunntig", or drinking Sunday!
 However, you would be wrong in thinking that this is all about excessive alcohol consumption.
 Traditionally a "Schlugg" is first drunk – a by-product of cheese, with a consistency similar to yoghurt.